Monster Jam: Tours

-Monster Jam World Finals
+World Finals

 The Monster Jam World Finals are the culmination of the Monster Jam winter season, featuring top drivers from the year.
 It is often referred to as the "Super Bowl of monster trucks" and features drivers competing for the racing and freestyle championships.

-For the first 19 World Finals, the event was held annually at Sam Boyd Stadium in Las Vegas, Nevada.
+For the first 19 World Finals from 2000 to 2018, the event was held annually at Sam Boyd Stadium in Whitney, Nevada.
 On February 15, 2018, a new format was announced where the World Finals would rotate venues annually, beginning with World Finals XX.
-The original location for World Finals XX was set to be MetLife Stadium in East Rutherford, New Jersey, but it was later changed to Camping World Stadium in Orlando, Florida due to scheduling issues.
+The original location for World Finals XX was set to be MetLife Stadium in East Rutherford, New Jersey, but it was later changed to Camping World Stadium in Orlando, Florida, due to scheduling issues.

-World Finals XXI was scheduled for May 2–3, 2020, at Camping World Stadium.
-The event was later cancelled due to public health concerns regarding the international coronavirus pandemic.
-This is the first time that a Monster Jam World Finals event has been cancelled.
+World Finals XXI was scheduled for May 2–3, 2020, at Camping World Stadium, but was postponed to May 20-21, 2022 over public health concerns regarding the COVID-19 pandemic.
+World Finals XXII occurred July 1, 2023 at Nissan Stadium, while World Finals XXIII was held on May 18, 2024 at SoFi Stadium.